Corticore/open-docs/Parameters.md

 ### IsHandConstrained

-Denotes whether input triggers (balls in front of the player) should be assigned a random hand side.
+Defines whether input triggers (balls in front of the player) should be assigned a random hand side.
 If assigned to a hand side it is only allowed to hit the input trigger with that randomly assigend hand side.

 | Description   | Value         |